French writer Antoine de Saint-ExupĂ©ry wrote, âLove does not consist in gazing at each other, but in looking together in the same direction."Â

 So in this article, weâre talking all about how to get your executive team to fall in love with your partnerships initiatives. Â

-To go beyond flowery quotes from early twentieth century writers and get some hard facts from twenty-first century leaders, we spoke to Mike Head, Chief Revenue Officer at PartnerStack, for some insight into how to win an executive teamâs buy-in for a partnerships project â including his own.
+To find out how to do this, we spoke to real-life ELT member Mike Head, Chief Revenue Officer at PartnerStack, for some insight into how to win an executive teamâs buy-in for a partnerships project â including his own.

 To secure buy-in, youâve got to do the following:Â